May 5-8 in San Diego, CA

 BioTissues Family of Amniotic Membrane Products

 Early intervention is critical in eye care.
-Prokera corneal bandages are designed for treating damaged corneas by creating an environment for regenerative healing.
+Prokera biologic corneal bandages are designed for treating damaged corneas by creating an environment for regenerative healing.
 Prokera helps expedite and empower the eye’s healing abilities for better patient outcomes.

 AmnioGraft, a cryopreserved amniotic membrane graft, supports accelerated post-op recovery and ensures superior patient outcomes when used in ocular surface reconstructive procedures.1,6-7,9